Laughter – Octoberfest/Festbier – 5.9% abv

-Did you hear the one about… I couldn’t hear anymore of the joke, but the party irrupted into laughter.
-With that little joke it turned into a festival and everyone was smiling – “Forget about your worries, and enjoy the Fest,” they said.
+Did you hear the one about… I couldn’t hear anymore of the joke, but the party erupted into laughter.
+With that little joke it turned into a festival and everyone was smiling – “forget about your worries, and enjoy the Fest,” they said.
 A touch more malty than a pilsner, a beer intended for when the nights become longer, one to keep the festival going!

 Mochila – Italian Pilsner – 5.3% abv